albmartinmora/albmartinmora/README.md

 - Currently working for Flex Bedding Group as a ecommerce manager.

 ## Skills
-- Working with Magento and Adobe commerce since 2015.
+- Working with Magento and Adobe Commerce since 2015.
 - Certified as a Magento developer.
 - PHP, Javascript, Docker, Shopify ...
 - Special skills and experience working in ecommerce project B2C, B2B with high volume of trafik and sales.